{/*

 • If you want to diagnose ranking drops, you will look at the data from the last 90 days.
 A bunch of links missing from your profile will indicate a ranking drop.

-• You want to analyze each of these links individually and see if they were removed by the website owner.
+• You want to analyze each of these links individually and see if the website owner removed them.
 If so, Google would have noticed it and considered this occurrence as a red flag.

 • Get the help of various tools and keep track of lost links.
 You want to get to know about this before things get out of hand and it’s too late to do anything about the situation.

-• What you really want is for your website to be organic and have high-quality links for your site.
+• You really want your website to be organic and have high-quality links for your site.

 The competition online is fierce, no doubt.
 If you want to get ahead, you’re going to have to step up your game.

-People are very cautious as to what they upload on their website and what SEO strategies they use to get on top.
+People are very cautious about what they upload on their websites and what SEO strategies they use to get on top.
 They understand that with the help of black hat SEO strategies, there is always a chance of falling right to the bottom.

 I sincerely hope this article was helpful to all of you who are worried about the sudden drop in Google rankings.